Shen Dao: Proto-Daoism

-Taking Shen Dao as a relevant background for the development of the Tao Te Ching (Laozi), Chad Hansen (of the Stanford Encyclopedia of Daoism) viewed Shen Dao's morally neutral naturalism as a development of the type of thinking seen in Mencius and early Mohists.
+Nonetheless, Hansen took Shen Dao as a beginning of Daoist theory, or mature Daoism.
+Hansen viewed Shen Dao's morally neutral naturalism as a development of the type of thinking seen in Mencius and early Mohists.
 Later Mohists moved away from an emphasis on heaven or nature.
-Shen Dao begins to emphasize a concept of Dao or Way over nature.
+Though still naturalist, Shen Dao begins the move toward emphasizing a concept of Dao or Way as a course of action, with the Zhuangzi ultimately abandoning heaven as authoritative in favor of the Great Dao.